Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Conclusion

 The third-order model describes the dynamics of synchronous machines and takes into account both the rotor-angle and the voltage dynamics.
-Analytical results for the dynamics on the stability of coupled machines in power grids with complex topologies are rare, in particular if Ohmic losses are taken into account.
-In this article, a comprehensive linear stability analysis was carried out and several explicit stability criteria were derived
+Analytical results for the dynamics and the stability of coupled machines in power grids with complex topologies are rare, in particular if Ohmic losses are taken into account.
+In this article, a comprehensive linear stability analysis was carried out and several explicit stability criteria were derived.

-The first main result depicts the influence of resistive terms of the system after the linear stability analysis.
-Remarkably, these terms enter into the reduced system Jacobian only via the two diagonal matrices $\vec \Gamma^d$ and $\vec N$, as shown in Proposition~\ref{Prop:Xi_dagger}.
-As a second main result, a decomposition of the Jacobian into the rotor-angle and the voltage subsystems in Proposition~\ref{Prop:1} is derived.
-This decomposition reveals clearly how the interplay of both subsystems can lead to novel forms of instability and thus requires additional security margins.
+The first main result of this works depicts the influence of resistive terms of the system after linear stability analysis.
+Remarkably, these terms enter into the reduced system Jacobian only via the two diagonal matrices $\vec \Gamma^d$ and $\vec N$, as shown in~\eqref{eq:def-Xi-lossy} up to leading order in the losses.
+As a second main result, a decomposition of the Jacobian into the rotor-angle and the voltage subsystems is derived in Lemma~\ref{lemma:Schur-lossy}, where losses are incorporated up to linear order via perturbation theory.
+This decomposition reveals clearly how the interplay of both subsystems can lead to mixed forms of instability and thus requires additional security margins.

-Based on this decomposition, several explicit stability conditions are uncovered, both for the isolated subsystem as well as for the full systems, including rotor-angle and voltage dynamics.
-In particular, one can show that voltage stability is not affected directly by resistive terms, thus implying that studies on voltage stability can be withstood in the purely lossless case.
-Furthermore, Corollary~\ref{cor:voltage_stability_graph} and subsequent Claim~\ref{claim:3} entail a strict minimum connectivity of the power-grid network solely by the presence of resistive terms, i.e., a lower bound to possible dynamics on the system given the presence of losses in the system.
+Based on this decomposition, several explicit stability conditions are uncovered, both for the isolated subsystems as well as for the full systems, including rotor-angle and voltage dynamics.
+In particular, one can show that voltage stability is not affected directly by resistive terms up to leading order in the losses, thus implying that studies on voltage stability can be withstood in the purely lossless case.
+Furthermore, Corollaries~\ref{cor:4} and \ref{cor:5} entail a strict minimum connectivity of the power-grid network solely by the presence of resistive terms, i.e., a lower bound to possible dynamics on the system given the presence of losses in the system.